 - Avoid all electronics before bedtime.
-This includes your phone.
+This includes the cell phone.
 Screen time stimulates brain activity and can affect your sleep quality.

 - You can get better sleep quality when sleeping in a cooler room.
-The National Sleep Foundation recommends a bedroom temperature between 60 to 67 degrees.
+The National Sleep Foundation recommends a bedroom temperature between 60 and 67 degrees.

 - Even on your days off, aim for a steady sleep schedule.
 Try to go to sleep and wake up the same times every day.
 A steady routine enhances your sleep time.

-- If your room has light coming in, it can affect your sleep.
-Keep your room as dark as possible by getting light filtering blinds, shades or drapes.
+- If your bedroom has light coming in, it can affect your sleep.
+Keep the room as dark as possible by getting light filtering blinds, shades or drapes.

-- Keep your room as quiet as possible.
-Consider using a sound machine to help drown out noise that can’t be avoided.
+- Keep the room as quiet as possible.
+Consider using a sound machine to help drown out unavoidable noise.

 11. Simplify Your Schedule